Netflix/metaflow-ui/docs/plugin-guide.md

 3. Open plugin development environment `yarn dev:plugin`.
 Cypress UI will open in browser in a while.
 4. Click `index.plugin-dev.tsx` on left side of the screen.
 This is will show up the plugin example.
 5. Open up `plugin-api/dev/plugins/dev-plugin/index.html` with your code editor and start developing your plugin here.
-> Alternatively you can make new folder (`plugin-api/dev/plugins/new-plugin`) and add `index.html` and `manifest.json` like in dev-plugin.
+> Alternatively you can make a new folder (`plugin-api/dev/plugins/new-plugin`) and add `index.html` and `manifest.json` like in dev-plugin.
 Also make copy of `index.plugin-dev.tsx` and update `PLUGIN_DEFINITIONS`.
-This is recommended so you can easily initialise this new folder as git repo.
+This is recommended so you can easily initialize this new folder as a git repo.
 6. Before deployment add a copy of MetaflowPluginAPI.js with the plugin and make sure that index.html refers to it correctly.
 7. See `Deployment guide` from below